 There has not been too much glamour around Japanese horse racing lately,

 but that might change now, as Triple-Crown winning Almond Eye

 could follow former great Japanese fillies.

-The opposition she will face in the 2018 Japan Cup certainly is not
+Certainly, the opposition she faces in the 2018 Japan Cup is not

 the top of the international horse racing elite,